Azure/terraform-azurerm-avm-res-keyvault-vault/README.md

 ### <a name="input_secrets_value"></a> [secrets\_value](#input\_secrets\_value)

 Description: A map of secret keys to values.
-The map key is the supplied input to var.secrets.
+The map key is the supplied input to `var.secrets`.
 The map value is the secret value.

-This is a separate variable to var.secrets because it is sensitive and therefore cannot be used in a for\_each loop.
+This is a separate variable to `var.secrets` because it is sensitive and therefore cannot be used in a `for_each` loop.

 Type: `map(string)`